jgm/pandoc/test/command/biblatex-reese.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'An article entry with a series and a volume field.
+- annote: "An article entry with a series and a volume field.
 Note the format of the series.
-If the value of the series field is an integer, this number is printed as an ordinal and the string ''series'' is appended automatically'
+If the value of the series field is an integer, this number is printed as an ordinal and the string 'series' is appended automatically"
   author:
   - family: Reese
     given: Trevor R.